npl16/multi-channel-rpi-eco-monitoring/README.md

   3. Added fault removal timeout in recording.
   4. Sensor adaptation to include multichannel recording.
   5. Added code to safely power down device, once button (on top of 6-mic Respeaker array) is pressed - instead of cutting power to the device
-  6. Added code to check for remaining storage space on SD card, before recording - trying to record past limit causes corruption
-  7. Added pre-set config.json file, specifically for offline data capture...
-      a.
-Set to offline mode (won't attempt to connect to internet / FTP upload).
-      b.
-Set compression to flac (in config.json & Respeaker6Mic.py)
-  8. Old Data is deleted upon boot-up.
-Make sure that after the battery dies, DiskInternals Linux Reader - https://www.diskinternals.com/linux-reader/ - is used to recover the data.

 NOTE!
 SD card should have sufficiently fast read/write speed (Class 10, **minimum 150 mb/s**), otherwise you will get overrun errors during recording.
 This means data won't record properly - you may see dead channels with no data.